 One that caught my eye as I scanned the results was “garage slatwall accessories” – what the hell is a slatwall?
-Turns out they’re systems for hanging stuff on the walls in garages, offices and other open spaces.
+It turns out they're systems for hanging stuff on the walls in garages, offices and other open spaces.

-This is one idea generated from what I saw in the first page of results for a term that returned 32,000 results.
+This is one idea generated from what I saw on the first page of results for a term that returned 32,000 results.
 Dig deep and you can find some real gems.

 Find a magazine

 There are tons of niche magazines out there.
-If they’re printing a magazine for a niche, then there is a probably a monetizeable audience surrounding said niche.
+If they're printing a magazine for a niche, then there is a probably a monetizable audience surrounding said niche.

 Scour the affiliate networks

-This can be time consuming depending on how well organized the network is, but you can often find unique markets while looking through the various merchants that are running affiliate programs for niches you might not even have known existed.
+This task can be time-consuming depending on how well organized the network is, but you can often find unique markets while looking through the various merchants that are running affiliate programs for niches you might not even have known existed.